 STEM ALL STARS

 STEM All Stars is a competition that exposes students to various fields in STEM.
 The theme is to engage girls to become future engineers, scientists, doctors, and mathematicians in order to help our world become a better place.
-Students are challenged to either conceptualize an invention or build a community that solves a global issue.They are then required to research, write an essay, build a tri board, and film a video about their work.
-The video is ONLY required for girls in grades 6-8.
+Students are challenged to either conceptualize an invention or build a community that solves a global issue.They are then required to research, write an essay and build a triboard.
 The project work of each participant is then graded by a panel of judges who are highly qualified in STEM.
 There will be three grand prizes for grades 3-5 and 6-8 each.
 Please Register on our website when the portal opens.
 We look forward to seeing your submissions.
 Scientific knowledge is needed, but remember that creativity is a part of science too!
 After the submission portal closes and the judges evaluate the projects, the winners will be notified by email.
 All participants will then be invited to the STEM All Stars Festival, which will have keynote speakers, workshops, and an award ceremony for the winners.

 WHO CAN APPLY?

 Must be attending a public school, private school, or homeschool.

 Must be in grades 3-8

 Register for our competition.
 Please click the Register tab for further details.

 Please remember that you must register to be eligible to submit your project for 2019.

 Submission Portal Closes: TBD